 Finally, one of the best ways to improve your fitness email marketing is also one of the easiest: just ask your list.

 When you’ve built up a decent following and sufficient engagement, it can be all-too-easy to become complacent about the content you cover, too.

 But this industry is always evolving.
 Fitness trends for one year may not remotely resemble the ones from the year before.

 That’s why it’s a good idea to check in with your audience once or twice a year to see what kind of content they’d like you to cover in your emails.

-Make it easy on yourself by simply using survey emails to get the answers you want without having to read through hundreds or even thousands of emails.
+Make it easy on yourself by simply using survey emails , like this one that Nokia sent to customers, to get the answers you want without having to read through hundreds or even thousands of emails.

 Successful fitness email marketing requires consistent action—just like getting in shape.